lictaoa/n8n-blog-qa-test/blog-post.md

 - Demonstrated tangible value to stakeholders
 - Revealed upsell opportunities worth $1.2M annually
 - Strengthened relationships by showing our commitment to their success

 ## 4. Community Building Initiatives

-Customers who actively participate in the community show 3.2x higher retention rates—91% annual retention compared to 63% for non-participants.
+Customers who actively participate in the community show 91% annual retention compared to 63% for non-participants—a 3.2x improvement.
 Those who post questions, attend meetups, or share use cases become powerful advocates for our brand.

 > "I found my solution in the forum within 30 minutes—faster than waiting for support." — Community Member